Privacy Notice | Tarsus

 • Patient testimonials.

-We may disclose your Personal Data to the categories of service providers and other parties listed in this section
+We may disclose your Personal Data to the categories of service providers and other parties listed in this section.
+These entities may use AI technologies in order to perform the services listed below.

 Service Providers.
 These parties help us provide the Services or perform business functions on our behalf.
 They include: